 - Better information to customers - The ETIM template is extremely detailed and informative for potential customers.
-High quality data with able to answer any questions they might have before purchasing and lead to happier customers!
+High-quality data with the ability to answer any questions they might have before purchasing and lead to happier customers!

-- Uniform information flow - Data shared across manufacturers, retailers and contractors is all in the same format, a luxury which has never been experienced previously.
+- Uniform information flow - Data shared across manufacturers, retailers and contractors are all in the same format, a luxury which has never been experienced previously.